In Loving Memory of BJ Correll

 discharged from the hospital.

-Even after BJ's death, his mother and sister,
+Even after BJ's death, his mother Michelle, and sister

 directed toward an integrative medicine path.